Danville-Pittsylvania Metropolitan Planning Organization (MPO)

 The Danville MPO develops plans and programs that are subject to approval by federal transportation agencies in order for federal-aid in transportation funding to flow to the region governed by the MPO.
 The national transportation legislation, FAST Act (Fixing America's Surface Transportation) and MAP-21 (Moving Ahead for Progress in the 21 Century), dictates that primary MPO activities shall include development and maintenance of a Long-Range Transportation Plan and a Transportation Improvement Program.
 The agency also develops a Unified Transportation Planning Work Program on an annual basis to outline planning activities that are to take place and the funding determined to be required to undertake the annual efforts.
 This plan effectively serves as both the MPO's budget and work program.

 The current Long-Range Transportation Plan covers a period out to the Year 2040.
 The document includes a map showing color coded segments of existing corridors where improvements are recommended and some new segments where new construction is recommended in the future sometime before Year 2040.
 Also included are text and tables further detailing the recommendations.

-The MPO has an approved Transportation Improvement Program for a three year period, from Fiscal Year 2015 to Fiscal Year 2018.
+The MPO has an approved Transportation Improvement Program for a four year period, from Fiscal Year 2018 to Fiscal Year 2021.
 The document details projects to improve the area's transportation system, facilities, and services based on what is believed at the time to be amounts of funding reasonably thought to be available for the work during each respective three year time period.
 The program covers transportation elements such as urban streets, primary roads, secondary roads, safety program projects, enhancement program projects, and Route 58 corridor improvement program projects.